The Best Places to Go ATV Riding on Your RV Trip

 Also in Utah is the town of Moab.
 This amazing little town is all about outdoor adventures, including hiking, rock climbing, and off-roading.
 Not only will you find miles of off-roading trails all around the town, you’ll also find plenty of adventurers just like yourself in the adorable downtown area once you’re done exploring.

-We love that Arches National Park is just down the road, and even though no ATVs are allowed in the park, we highly recommend visiting during your trip.
-We also recommend boondocking somewhere right outside of town.
-There are plenty of amazing boondocking spots available, all are free, and most offer incredible views.
+We love that Arches National Park and Canyon Lands National Park are just down the road.
+Even though no ATVs are allowed in the parks, we highly recommend visiting them during your trip.

 Are you new to off-roading?
 Moab is a great place to begin.
 You’ll find plenty of ATV trip tours that include the rental of an ATV, so all you have to do is show up ready for adventure!